Mahesh-M2112/Mahesh/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mahesh-M)](https://github.com/anuraghazra/github-readme-stats)
 ### Hi there 👋, Mahesh M Here
 ####  EC Engineer
+- 🔭 I’m currently working on Python Coding
+- 🌱 I’m currently learning Python Full Stack Developer Course
+- 📫 How to reach me: aadhityamahesh2112@gmail.com
-I'm Mahesh, graduated as Electronics & Communication Engineer from Visveswaraya Technological University in 2021 and also pursuing my course on Python full stack development
+* I'm Mahesh, graduated as Electronics & Communication Engineer from Visveswaraya Technological University in 2021 and also pursuing my course on Python full stack development
 # Objectives
 * To work for an organization which provides me the opportunity to gain new experience and to utilize my interpersonal skills & make significant contribution to the success of the employer and growth along with organization objective.